veliovgroup/ostrio/docs/monitoring/nginx-stats.md

 <<<<<<< HEAD:docs/nginx-monitoring.md
 # Edit default file, we using nano in the example below, you're free to use your favorite editor
 =======
-# Edit `default` file, we using nano in example below, you're free to use your favorite editor
+# Edit `default` file, we using nano in the example below, you're free to use your favorite editor
 >>>>>>> VeliovGroup/master:docs/monitoring/nginx-stats.md
 nano default
 ```